Waste Less Recycle More Initiative - Grant Programs

 The NSW Environmental Trust and Environment Protection Authority (EPA) are working together to deliver the following programs:

-The Improved Systems for Household Problem Wastes – Community Recycling Centres is a four-year state-wide $11.35 million grants program aimed at establishing infrastructure that will be used for community recycling centres or similar mobile services.
+The Improved Systems for Household Problem Wastes – Community Recycling Centres Grants Program is a four-year state-wide $11.35 million program aimed at establishing infrastructure that will be used for community recycling centres or similar mobile services.
 This will be achieved through upgrades to existing facilities, construction of new facilities, or development and trialling of innovative solutions where a fixed facility is not practicable.

 The Resource Recovery Facility Expansion and Enhancement Program is a four-year $9.65 million grant program aimed at stimulating and accelerating investment to enhance existing recycling facilities.